ellakoa/postcard-poem/content/posts/spinning.md

   No wonder life can get a bit dizzy
   Our hair, become a little bit frizzy
-  Spinning so fast on a daily repeat as the world holds on tight to our feet.
+  Spinning so fast on a daily repeat
+  Thankful the world holds on to our feet.

   If it were to stop, off, we would pop.
 alignPoemLeft: false